Community Governance Review (CGR) - Unparished Areas & Grove Green and Thurnham West

 • Tovil

-There are a range of benefits that being in a parish brings, including community representation, access to community funding, local project and service delivery, and greater local accountability.
-Access to these benefits is funded through a precept determined by the parish council and is added to council tax bills.
+There are a range of benefits that being in a parish (including town council) brings, including community representation, access to community funding, local project and service delivery, owning assets and greater local accountability.
+Access to these benefits is funded through a precept determined by the parish/town council and is added to council tax bills.
 If introduced, this precept would be paid by the residents living in these areas.
-MBC wants to know from residents which options are right for their communities.

 More information on parish councils can be found here: https://www.nalc.gov.uk/about/parish-and-town-councils.html